 They spent the next hour cleaning the shed of every sign of blood.
-April was shocked by how much blood there was, and how it seemed to get all over the place.
+April was shocked by how much there was, and how it seemed to get everywhere.
 Still, she remembered her cat from when she was a child, how it would grab each kibble in its teeth and shake its head vigorously, before chewing and eating.
 It was probably a left-over from being wild, and that stray cat was more wild than not.

-Did I cause this? she asked herself as she wiped up the blood.
+Did I cause this? she asked herself, as she wiped up blood.
 I did feed that cat, especially in the winter?
 Was it hanging around because of me?

 Where do you think pet food comes from, you stupid cow, the meat fairy?
 For a moment she stopped stirring, her face masked in shock, wondering if this thought that had erupted from the dark had been shouted out, or only screamed inside her mind.

 Fortunately, mother was flipping pancakes and did not seem to notice.

 “I know.
 I don’t blame the cat for eating the bird.
 I hope nothing bad happened to it.”